RFD 463

 Integers

-OxQL supports singed and unsigned integers.
+OxQL supports signed and unsigned integers.

 EBNF grammar for integers